 What can seem like the smallest hiccup can rapidly turn into cost overruns, time delays, or a change to the quality of a product or service.
 Project managers need to keep a close eye on the status of all aspects to ensure that they are not missing any internal or external obstacles that may throw the project out of scope.
 Keeping lines of communication open with all stakeholders, team members, and management as well as being transparent when obstacles arise can go a long way to success and avoiding unnecessary scope creep.

 There are times when scope creep is unavoidable, such as organizational changes in direction, restructuring, and other internal or external factors such as legislative, legal, and policy changes that affect the scope.
 These are changes due to the business fundamentals and the resulting decisions and direction regarding the impact on the scope of the project on the rest of the leaders of the organization.
 The key with triple constraint is to avoid or reduce any unnecessary changes to the scope of the project that can, in turn, impede the success of the organization as a whole.

 Accurately identifying key assumptions within projects can save a considerable amount of undue stress and greatly reduce multiple risk factors.
 I discuss this in more detail in my article for TechRepublic “Eight Assumptions That Can Derail Projects and Leaders.”

-Another area of concern for many businesses involves overcommitting resources.
-There’s a fine line between under- and overcommitting, and while under committing is easy to recognize, over-allocating resources can create resource shortfalls and other areas of your business and undermine project efforts elsewhere.
+Another area of concern where triple constraint is concerned is for many businesses involves overcommitting resources.
+There’s a fine line between under- and overcommitting, and while under-committing is easy to recognize, over-allocating resources can create resource shortfalls and other areas of your business and undermine project efforts elsewhere.

 Copyright 2018 by CIO.com—IDG Enterprise Inc., 492 Old Connecticut Path, Framingham, MA.
 01701.